pegasus-isi/freesurfer-osg-workflow/README.md

 You will need your own license file.
 See the [FreeSurfer documentation](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall#License) for details on how to obtain the license.
 Once you have it, name it `license.txt` and put it in the same directory as you are submitting the workflow from, as Pegasus will pick up the file and send it with the jobs.

+This is a community driven development effort - feel free to fork and submit pull requests if you have improvements you want to share with the community.
+Thank you!

 ## submit.sh usage

 ```